criticic/google-analytics-agent-holonai-hackathon/README.md

 - **Command Line Interface**: Alternative CLI access for quick queries
 - **Secure SQL Execution**: Ensures no harmful SQL queries are executed on the database
 - **LLM Agnostic**: Uses Langchain, so you can easily switch between different LLMs Providers
+- **Self Correcting**: A Reflection agent verifies that the SQL query is correct and returns the expected results

 ## Setup